There are no items in your cart

 However, there is a difference in questions of paper-based and computer-based IELTS but for choosing which one is right for you, one must go through this article.

-So, for providing our candidates with the right guidance about which one easier and for which test they should go for we are outlining some of the major points in this article.
+So, for providing our candidates with the right guidance about which one is easier and for which test they should go we are outlining some of the major points in this article.